Administrate/tech-radar/tools/index.md

 ---
 layout: tools
 title: Tools
-description: These can be components, such as software development tools, such as versions control systems, but also production tools like KeyCloak.
+description: These can be components, such as collaboration, development or testing tools (e.g. version control systems, testing tools), but also monitoring and alerting tools like Sentry or PagerDuty.
 ---